nirtusbro/test/source/definition/IBoardElement.rst

 .. java:method::  boolean isVisited()
    :outertype: IBoardElement

-   Vraca da li je element posecen
+   Returns a boolean value which represents whether or not the element is visited

-   :return: false ako nije, true ako jeste
+   :return: true if it is, false if it isn't

 setUniqueName
 ^^^^^^^^^^^^^